Osaka-jō dai: History

 This bakufu title identifies an official responsible for holding and defending Osaka Castle (大坂城・大阪城, Ōsaka-jō), and for administration of the city of Osaka.
 This office was considered only slightly less important than the Kyoto shoshidai; and this important daimyō officer was charged with guarding the security of the Kansai region.
-Originally, there were six jodai, but that number was eventually reduced to only one.
-Conventionally, the man appointed to this essential position would have previously demonstrated his abilities and loyalty by serving as jisha-bugyō or by having succeeded in another similarly important role.
+Originally, there were six jōdai, but that number was eventually reduced to only one.
+Conventionally, the person appointed to this essential position would have previously demonstrated his abilities and loyalty by serving as jisha-bugyō or by having succeeded in another similarly important role.
 From this high position, a career path would have typically included promotion to the office of Kyoto shoshidai and then to a position amongst the rōjū in Edo.

+The residence of the jōdai was located at Osaka Castle's Nishinomaru.
+It was a large shoin palace and the second largest one after the Honmaru Palace.
+It was lost in a fire by the Meiji era.

 Shogunal city

 During this period, Osaka ranked with other urban centers, some of which were designated as a "shogunal city".
 The number of such cities rose from three to eleven under Tokugawa administration.